teusH/MySense/README.md

 ## Discussion
 MySense supports calibration of every single sensor.
 Sensor values will differ between the sensors within a branche and between branches.
 Correlation software is included.
 Advised is to calibrate the sensors regularly for a test period of several days (conditions should vary in the test period).

 Dust measurements are done by counting the particles.
 The most common dust sensor is the Nova SDS011.
-The Plantower PMS7003 is however 1/3 in size and counts more classes of particles as well provides also the raw values.
-Both have a fan and laser which are powered off in idle state.
+The Plantower PMSn003 (PMS7003 indoor and PMSx007 outdoor) and Sensirion SPS30 are however 1/3 in size and counts more classes of particles as well provides also the raw (real partical count) values.
+All have a fan and laser which are powered off in idle state.
+The SPS30 is small, use less energy but has air inlet and outlet aside of each other.

 Dust measurments are influenced by humidity.
-A correction algorithm to enable to compare the dust measurements with reference sensor equipment (e.g. BAM1020) is in beta test (April 2018).
+A correction algorithm to enable to compare the dust measurements with reference sensor equipment (e.g. BAM1020) is in beta test (end of 2018 and 2019).
+There is a plan for scientific statistical calibration report together with Uni Leiden, RIVM and Scapeler.

 <div style='vertical-align: top; clear: both'>
 <figure>